hyperledger/iroha-2-docs/src/guide/advanced/intro.md

 Unfortunately, this is an unstable feature.
 In other words, the developers of the Rust programming language can decide to change how this works, or remove this option entirely.

 Finally, you can use an automated tool to optimise the size of the WASM using [`wasm-opt`](https://github.com/WebAssembly/binaryen), or use [`twiggy`](https://rustwasm.github.io/twiggy/) to guide your manual optimisation efforts.
+Using `wasm-opt` is highly advised because it will often significantly reduce your binary size, e.g.: `$ wasm-opt -Os -o output.wasm input.wasm`.

 At some, point, unfortunately, the smallest size of your WASM blob is going to be determined by the libraries that you need to use.
 Using all of the above steps on the provided smart contract, can reduce it down to a manageable (for the blockchain) size.
-However, more than three quarters of it is occupied by the code of `parity_scale_codec`, and can't be reduced further.
-Well, actually it can, but we need to change some things on the back end too, so you should stay tuned for RC3.
+Stay tuned for RC3 for further optimizations of binary size.

 [^1]: For prospective wizards, the whitepaper is a good start (TODO: link).
 [^2]: Size is an important metric.
 We shall cover size-optimisation strategies as we go.